NREL/HPC/docs/Documentation/Development/Containers/apptainer.md

 Singularity has been deprecated in favor of a new container runtime environment called Apptainer, which is its direct decendent.
 Apptainer will run Singularity containers and it supports Singularity commands by default.
 On Kestrel, `singularity` is an alias for `apptainer` and the two commands can be used interchangeably in most instances.
 However, since Singularity is deprecated, it is advised to use Apptainer.

-This page describes

 More information about Apptainer can be found at [https://apptainer.org](https://apptainer.org).

-On Kestrel, Apptainer is installed on compute nodes and is accessed via a module named `apptainer` (default: `apptainer/1.1.9`).
+On Kestrel, Apptainer is installed on compute nodes and is accessed via a module named `apptainer` (you can check the current default module via `ml -d av apptainer`).
 The directory `/nopt/nrel/apps/software/apptainer/1.1.9/examples` holds a number of images (`*.sif`) and an example script (`script`) that shows how to run containers hosting MPI programs across multiple nodes.

 Before we get to the more complicated example from `script`, we'll first look at downloading (or *pulling*) and working with a simple image.

 Input commands are preceded by a `$`.

 !!! note
     If you wish to containerize your own application, it may be worth starting with [building a local Docker image and transferring it to Kestrel](./index.md#example-docker-build-workflow-for-hpc-users) before attempting to directly create your own Apptainer image, since you do not have root access on Kestrel.
-The following

 ## Apptainer runtime examples